stevennovations/python-data-etl/readMe.md

-Sure, here's a sample `README.md` file for the script:

 # CSV Splitter

 This Python script reads in a CSV file and splits it into separate files by entity.
 Each output file contains rows corresponding to a single entity from the input file.
 The output files have uppercase column headings.